longhorn/website/content/docs/1.4.0/best-practices.md

 | 6.  | Oracle Linux | 8.6
 | 7.  | Rocky Linux  | 8.6

+Note: It's recommended to guarantee that the kernel version is at least 5.8 as there is filesystem optimization/improvement since this version.
+See [this issue](https://github.com/longhorn/longhorn/issues/2507#issuecomment-857195496) for details.

 ## Node and Disk Setup

 We recommend the following setup for nodes and disks.